bartholomews/discogs4s/README.md

 ```

 ### Client Credentials
 This client has higher rate limits, but still cannot call user-authenticated endpoints.
-You need to provide consumer key/secret in (developer settings)[https://www.discogs.com/settings/developers]
+You need to provide consumer key/secret in [developer settings](https://www.discogs.com/settings/developers)
-(at least in theory, currently any dummy consumer key/secret is getting the higher rate limit x--(ツ)--x)
+(at least in theory, currently any dummy consumer key/secret seems to get the higher rate limit x--(ツ)--x)

 * Credentials in request ? *Only Consumer key/secret*
 * Rate limiting          ? 🐰 *High tier*